Alliedium/awesome-devops/05_docker_basic_commands_postgres_23-aug-2022/README.md

 Output: `<CONTAINER_ID>` (Container is created and running)

-30. Get container logs
+30. Get container logs:

 ```
 docker logs <initial_part_of_CONTAINER_ID>
 ```

 Log records are displayed.
-Initialization is skipped because the database directory contains data
+Initialization is skipped because the database directory contains data.

-31. Connect to the database from the host (VM Manjaro)
+31. Connect to the database from the host (VM Manjaro):

 ```
 psql -h 127.0.0.1 -p 7432 -d demodb
 ```

-`Type password according to POSTGRES_PASSWORD on Step 29.`
+Enter the password according to POSTGRES_PASSWORD on Step 29.

-Prompt changed to `demodb=#`
+The prompt was changed to `demodb=#`.

-32. Get list of tables in `demodb` database
+32. Get list of tables in `demodb` database:

 ```
 \dt
 ```

-One record: table `accounts`
+One record: table `accounts`.

-33. Get all records from `accounts` table
+33. Get all records from the `accounts` table:

 ```
 SELECT * FROM accounts;
 ```

-Two records are displayed that have been inserted on the Step 20
+Two records are displayed that have been inserted on the Step 20.

 SUCCESS

 33a.
-Quit psql
+Quit psql:

 ```
 \q
 ```

-34. Stop the running container
+34. Stop the running container:

 ```
 docker stop demo-postgres-check
 ```

-35. Remove the stopped container
+35. Remove the stopped container:

 ```
 docker rm demo-postgres-check
 ```

-36. Clean the system
+36. Clean the system:

 ```
 docker system prune -af
 ```

-37. Get docker disk usage
+37. Get docker disk usage:

 ```
 docker system df
 ```

-## References ##
+### References ###

 1. [Docker command line](https://docs.docker.com/engine/reference/commandline/cli/)
 2. [`docker system` - Manage Docker](https://docs.docker.com/engine/reference/commandline/system/)